 chair of the sustainability and risk committee

-chair of the compensation committee
+chair of the social responsibility and compensation committee

 Paul M. Barbas

 During his 37-year career spanning nearly the entire spectrum of the energy complex, Morgan has held leadership responsibilities in nearly every major U.S. power market.
 Prior to joining Vistra, Morgan was an operating partner at Energy Capital Partners (ECP), a private equity firm focused on investing in energy infrastructure.
 He joined the firm in 2015 and was involved in all areas of the firm’s investment activities and portfolio company operations.

 Prior to joining ECP, he served as the president and CEO of both EquiPower Resources Corp. and FirstLight Power Resources, Inc. He has also held leadership positions at NRG Energy, Mirant Corporation, Reliant Energy, and BP Amoco.

 Morgan serves on the board of directors of Vistra and Acropolis Infrastructure Acquisition Corp., and is currently chairman of the Electric Power Supply Association, the competitive power generation industry organization.
 He is also on the board of Comp-U-Dopt, a non-profit providing digital and technology access and education to underserved youth.
 Morgan has previously served on the boards of Summit Midstream and Prevent Child Abuse Georgia.